PacoGarcia79/PeluqueriaAPIRest/README.md

+Rest services project for a hairdressing business, with all the CRUD methods necessary for performance, including users, schedules or appointments.

 Spring Boot Login and Registration example (Rest API) that supports JWT with HttpOnly Cookie.

 User Login and Registration with JWT and Cookies (Spring Security & JWT)